colinfrankb/py10000/Iter/readme.md

 In a for loop the __iter__ is called first, then the resulting Iterator's __next__ method is called each iteration

+raise the StopIteration exception to break the for loop

 ### Advantages of using Iterators

 - Cleaner code